apache/predictionio/docs/manual/source/resources/faq.html.md

 Unable to connect to all storage backend(s) successfully.
 Please refer to error message(s) above.
 Aborting.
 ```

-You can check if there is any ElasticSearch process by running 'jps'.
+You can check if there is any Elasticsearch process by running 'jps'.

-Please see **How to start elasticsearch** below.
+Please see **How to start Elasticsearch** below.

 - If you see the following error message, it usually means HBase is not running properly: